Arai-kun/scrapInsta/README.md

   * the number of follow, follower and posted media<br>
   * whether an account is private<br>
   * profile content
-from any Instagram ID.
+<br><br>from any Instagram ID.
 As a result, data as CSV is made in the work directly.